Murder of Betty Gardner: Aftermath

 After the murder, Arnold carved the letters "KKK" into Gardner's body, supposedly to mislead investigators.
 Members of the group also urinated and defecated on her corpse.
 After the group left the area, they split up.
 Arnold and Ullman remained in Beaufort, while Plath and Sheets returned to their native city of York, Pennsylvania.
 When Gardner failed to show up at work, her family filed a missing person's report.
-The last person to see her alive was her brother, who had seen her get into a green Pontiac near his home when she was hitchhiking.
+The last person to see her alive, other than those in the car, was her brother, who had seen her get into the green Pontiac near his home when she was hitchhiking.
 Gardner's sister was left to raise her children.

 No leads came in the case for over a month, until a detective from the Beaufort County Sheriff's Office spotted the Pontiac by chance.
 The owners of the car, the United States Marine and his wife, told the detective that Arnold and Plath had borrowed the vehicle.
 Arnold and Ullman were then quickly arrested in Beaufort.
 Plath and Sheets were captured back in York by police, who caught Plath hiding under the porch of his mother's home.

 Lawyers for Sheets negotiated her immunity in exchange for testifying against Arnold and Plath, as well as cooperating with South Carolina investigators.
 When she was returned to Beaufort, she led police to Gardner's body, which by now was badly decomposed.
 The body was not found until nearly eleven weeks after Gardner's murder.
 Dental records confirmed her identity.

 Arnold and Plath were placed in the Beaufort County Jail, where they were described as problematic inmates.
 During their time in this jail, they attempted to escape twice and constructed a fake gun.
 As a result, the sheriff personally asked the governor to move both inmates to a state penitentiary in Columbia.
 Both men proclaimed their innocence in the crime.